marypiper/bcbio_rnaseq_workflow/bcbio_rna-seq_workflow.md

 2. Download fastq files from facility to data folder

-	a.
-Download fastq files from a non-password protected url
+	- Download fastq files from a non-password protected url
     		- `wget --mirror url` (for each file of sample in each lane)
    	 	- Rory's code to concatenate files for the same samples on multiple lanes:

 		```